 - Chankonabe (ちゃんこ鍋): It is the most complete nabemono because it has more ingredients than any other.
 You will find meatballs, chicken, tofu, vegetables and udon (noodles).
 It is also known as the food of sumo wrestlers, as it has a great caloric intake.

-- Oden (おでん): It is a Japanese stew with boiled eggs, radish, konjac plant and fishcakes.
+- Oden (おでん): It is a Japanese stew with boiled eggs, radish, konjac plant, and fishcakes.

-- Yosenabe (寄鍋): It is usually made using miso soup and other ingredients like meat, egg, vegetables, tofu or seafood, for instance.
+- Yosenabe (寄鍋): It is usually made using miso soup and other ingredients like meat, egg, vegetables, tofu, or seafood, for instance.

 - Motsunabe (もつ鍋): It is made using beef of pork offal, cabbage and garlic chives.

-There is also a particular specialty of Osaka that I really don’t feel like tasting because of the ingredients, but I wanted you to know that it exists.
+There is also a particular specialty of Osaka that I don’t feel like tasting because of the ingredients, but I wanted you to know that it exists.
 It’s called Harihari-nabe (はりはり鍋) and it is made of whale meat and Japanese mustard.

 Ikayaki (can be written いか焼き, イカ焼き or 烏賊焼) is a kind of traditional fast food in Japan.
-It is basically a grilled or baked squid served with soy sauce on top.
-There are different types of ikayaki where you can get one or more tentacles, the body rings or even the whole squid body, but don’t worry, when you get the whole body, there are no entrails in it.
+It is a grilled or baked squid served with soy sauce on top.
+There are different types of ikayaki where you can get one or more tentacles, the body rings, or even the whole squid body, but don’t worry, when you get the whole body, there are no entrails in it.

 The most common variety of this dish is the Osaka specialty which looks more like a squid pancake.
-It is made of chopped squid, of course, but it is inside a hard dough folded like crepes and then pressed between 2 iron plates.
+It is made of chopped squid, of course, but it is inside a hard dough folded like crêpes and then pressed between 2 iron plates.

 I hope you enjoyed this preview of what you can expect from Japanese food on your next travel.
 Some dishes seem incredibly tasty and others are very particular, specially designed for the courageous.
 So what was your favorite dish on this list?
 Which one are you willing to try once you get to Japan?
 Feel free to share your thoughts in the comments below.